 The primary genetic assessment will include APOE genotype.
-The samples will also be sequenced at low coverage (e.g. 2-5 times) in UoE.
+Further genetic analysis will also be carried out in UoE.
 Current literature indicates that rare variants of strong genetic effect (APP, PSEN1&2) are too rare in the population to justify testing in the EPAD LCS.
 In addition, most of these rare mutations are observed in those with early onset AD and are unlikely therefore to be included in the EPAD LCS.